-Our income tax provision was \$22.1 million for the three months ended March 31, 2021 compared to our income tax benefit of \$7.5 million for the three months ended March 31, 2020.
-Our estimated effective income tax rate was 22.2% and 11.5% for the three months ended March 31, 2021 and 2020, respectively.
-The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2021 were primarily due to excluded foreign losses where the company carries a full valuation allowance and by the change in net unrealized gains that are capital in nature.
+Our income tax provision was \$10.6 million for the three months ended March 31, 2021 compared to \$5.2 million for the three months ended March 31, 2020.
+Our estimated effective income tax rate was 37.6% and (41.2)% for the three months ended March 31, 2021 and 2020, respectively.
+The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2021 were primarily due to excluded foreign losses where the company carries a full valuation allowance.
 The variations in our effective tax rate from the U.S. federal statutory rate for the three months ended March 31, 2020 were primarily due to the increase in our valuation allowance associated with certain foreign losses and the impact of state and local taxes, partially offset by the change in net unrealized losses that are capital in nature and research and experimentation credits.